bitlabstudio/django-object-events/README.rst

     * * * * * $HOME/webapps/$DJANGO_APP_NAME/myproject/manage.py send_event_emails realtime > $HOME/mylogs/cron/send_event_emails.log 2>&1

 Huh, cronjobs?
-If you are a bit server savy connect to your server and type in ``EDITOR=nano crontab -e``.
+If you are a bit server savvy connect to your server and type in ``EDITOR=nano crontab -e``.

 Whatever, maybe you want to try it manually first.